alekdavis/StreamLogging/README.md

 ```

 ## Sample
-For a more complete example illustrating how to use the `StreamLogging` module, see the [https://github.com/alekdavis/PowerShellScriptTemplate](sample script).
+For a more complete example illustrating how to use the `StreamLogging` module, see the [sample script](https://github.com/alekdavis/PowerShellScriptTemplate).